ipsemenov/ImmunoMind_project/README.md

 classifier.fit(X, y)
 classifier.predict(X_test)  # Predicts not only cells types from train, but also "unassigned" class
 ```

+# Conclusions

+- **Pipeline** for classification of cell types with SOTA-models implementation was developed
+- **Adaptive thresholds** allow to identify cells that do not belong to any class represented in the train dataset
+- **Support Vector Machine Classifier** is the optimal model for immune cells’ types prediction
+- Difference in the **laboratory protocol** for train and test data influence metrics.
+Model used in the production, should be trained on data from the same protocol

 # Running the code